YouTubeのクローズドキャプション機能(cc)をオンにしてください。 ビデオ内の台詞についての字幕があります。

 to cause to rise or stand up; rouse:The sound of the bugle raised him from his bed.

-to build; erect:to raise monument.
+to build; erect:to raise a monument.

 to grow or breed, care for, or promote the growth of:to raise corn; to raise prizewinning terriers.